 - Difficulty sleeping/ insomnia

 - Fatal overdose

 Methadone is also a MAT drug previously referred to as MMT (Medication Maintenance Treatment).
 In other words, a synthetic opioid is primarily utilized to treat opioid addiction.
-Methadone is a substitute drug for heroin, fentanyl, or other prescription opioids.
+Methadone is a substitute drug for heroin, fentanyl, or prescription opioids.
 Because this narcotic is long-lasting, patients can take it once daily.
-Methadone detox is mostly for those with severe issues with other illicit drugs.
+Methadone detox is mainly for those with severe issues with other illicit drugs.

-Although Methadone is part of MAT drugs, for many people, it caused a dramatic decrease in quality of life and increased pain, a condition known as hyperalgesia.
+Although Methadone is part of MAT drugs, for many people, it causes a dramatic decrease in quality of life and increased pain, a condition known as hyperalgesia.
 Additionally, large or sometimes even moderate dosages of Methadone can cause a drop in blood pressure, shallow breathing, coma, or even death.